Visa canceled, possible deportation … The psychodrama between Djokovic and Australia in five acts

 • January 10-14: release of “Novax” and start of a long wait

 On January 10, an Australian judge ordered Djokovic’s immediate release.
-For him, if the authorities had given him time, he “could have consulted other people and presented arguments to explain why his visa should not be canceled”.
+For him, if the authorities had given him time, he “might have consulted other people and presented arguments to explain why his visa should not be canceled”.
 In a press conference held by the Djokovic clan, the tennis player’s mother said that her son “suffered torture” during his detention.
 “Novak has been deprived of his ‘human rights’, including being forbidden to contact his friends, his team or his lawyers, supports his father.
 The Australian government concedes that the way in which this interview was conducted was not “reasonable”.
 A government lawyer warns, however, that the government can still decide to deport him.

 Novak Djokovic, considered a “modern-day Spartacus”, and become the hero of antivax around the world, leaves his detention center and immediately returns to training.
 Meanwhile, her case gets a little more complicated.
-It appears that he did not indicate in the document submitted on his arrival in Australia his trip to Spain, made in the fourteen days preceding his arrival in Melbourne, which could justify his deportation.
+It appears that he did not indicate in the document submitted on his arrival in Australia his trip to Spain, made in the fourteen days preceding his arrival in Melbourne, which might justify his deportation.
 Doubts also remain on the date of his positive Covid-19 test, which Novak sweeps on his Instagram account.

 The Australian Open draw designates Serbian Miomir Kecmanovic (78th) as Djokovic’s opponent in the first round.
 Obviously, if he is able to participate.